-It’s not a matter of loving or hating elephants – its all about conserving the habitat, the one thing that Ron Thompson is passionate about and you can read it here if you really want know about elephants.
+It’s not a matter of loving or hating elephants – its all about conserving the habitat, the one thing that Ron Thomson is passionate about and you can read it here if you really want know about elephants.
 If the habitat is degraded, the animals are not the only thing to suffer.
 If the ground cover is completely destroyed, when rain eventually comes, the topsoil gets washed away and desertification replaces former forest and savannah.
 When that happens, nothing will come back – no plants, no animals.
 Hence the need to manage elephant numbers.
 Today, it is possible to translocate numbers of elephants, but thirty or forty years ago or more, it was technically difficult and there were few safe places to put them – it’s a bit stupid putting fresh elephants into places where they have already been wiped out by ivory poachers because it will happen again.
 Culling was the only real option in over-populations, and still is in many places.

 Culling elephants is a really tough business.
 Elephants are intelligent and dangerous creatures.
 If you are going to cull their numbers, you can’t poison them because if you did, local people couldn’t eat the meat (if you have a very robust disposition, see how the locals do eat elephants).
 Practically, they have to be shot and it would be cruel to shoot one or two, traumatising the intelligent and sensitive other members of the herd.
 It is unfortunately more humane to shoot the whole family group, males, females and youngsters, as quickly and effectively as possible, in mass confusion.
 Who could you find to do such a demanding, highly skilled task, requiring a degree of quick thinking and ferrous testicular fortitude?

-May I introduce you to the real Ron Thompson.
+May I introduce you to the real Ron Thomson.
 Now 80, he is a qualified, science-based, field experienced professional, involved with Africa’s great national parks and wildlife management systems for 58 years.
 For 24 of those years he was employed by the Rhodesian Department of National Parks and Wildlife Management.
 Important past posts held by him include Provincial Game Warden-in-charge Wankie (now Hwange) National Park; Chief Nature Conservation Officer, Ciskei; and Director of the Bophuthatswana National Parks Board.
 When the government changed in Zimbabwe, he and many others were replaced by “comrades”, so he tried working as a Professional hunter guide for three years.
 But he was never a hunter in that sense and didn’t like it, so for the last 27 years he has been a full time author and wildlife journalist – investigating and reporting upon wildlife management affairs in Africa.

 Also, rather importantly given the nasty pictures painted by the media, he is a university-trained Field Ecologist (cum laude); a long time member of the Institute of Biology (London); and, after 20 years, he retired from being a Chartered Biologist for the European Union.
 He pioneered the capture of black rhinos in Rhodesia and led Rhodesia’s black rhino capture operations (1965 – 1970) capturing and translocating 140 rhinos.
 That work contributed to modern, safe methods of conserving black rhinos being discovered.
 He has published 15 books (some in use as university text books) and uncountable magazine articles – all about the principles and practices of wildlife management and big game hunting.
 He has completed a six volume memoir book series of his experiences.
 He has a website and his books that are still available here are a tremendous read for those interested in the excitement of the real “old” Africa.